d-morrison/IntroStatActivities/_book/07-A10-inference-1cat-theory.md

 7. Interpret the null standard error of the sample proportion in context of the problem.

+\vspace{0.5in}

+8. Label the standard normal distribution (figure 7.1) with the null value as the center value (below the value of zero).
+Label the tick marks to the right of the null value by adding 1 standard error to the null value to represent 1 standard error, 2 standard errors, and 3 standard errors from the null.
+Repeat this process to the left of the null value by subtracting 1 standard error for each tick mark.

+\vspace{2mm}

+\begin{figure}

+{\centering \includegraphics[width=0.5\linewidth]{07-A10-inference-1cat-theory_files/figure-latex/Normalcurve-1}

+}

+\caption{Standard Normal Distribution}(\#fig:Normalcurve)
+\end{figure}

+\newpage

+9. Using the null standard error of the sample proportion, calculate the standardized sample proportion (Z).
+Mark this value on the standard normal distribution above.

 \vspace{0.6in}

-8. Using the null standard error of the sample proportion, calculate the standardized sample proportion.

-\vspace{0.6in}

-\newpage

 The standardized statistic is used as a ruler to measure how far the sample statistic is from the null value.
 Essentially, we are converting the sample proportion into a measure of standard errors to compare to the standard normal distribution.

-9. Using the 68-95-99.7 rule in Section 11.2.5 to guide you, fill in the percentages on the standard normal distribution displayed in Figure \@ref(fig:simpleNormalcurve), and also mark the value of the standardized statistic calculated in question 8.

-\begin{figure}

-{\centering \includegraphics[width=0.5\linewidth]{07-A10-inference-1cat-theory_files/figure-latex/simpleNormalcurve-1}

-}

-\caption{A standard normal curve.}(\#fig:simpleNormalcurve)
-\end{figure}

 The standardized statistic measures the *number of standard errors the sample statistic is from the null value*.

-10. Interpret the standardized sample proportion from question 8 in context of the problem.
+10. Interpret the standardized sample proportion from question 9 in context of the problem.

 \vspace{.8in}